barryclark/jekyll-now/about.md

 He has been an active MongoDB community member, speaker, MongoDB evangelist, and now Mongo Master.
 In 2011 he formed the MongoDB as a Service provider ObjectRocket with colleagues from eBaY.
 ObjectRocket was acquired by Rackspace in 2012.

-Currently, Kenny is Chief Technologist; Data in the Office of the CTO at Rackspace.
-Part evangelist part coder, he spends his time working to ensure Rackspace is always at the forefront of data technologies.
+Currently, Kenny is a Founder at Eventador Labs Inc.

 ### Links